 |Anglo Saxons and Vikings||The Water Cycle||Healthy Eating|

-Spring Term 2017-18 Subject Overview
+Autumn Term 2018-19 Subject Overview

 PSHE and circle times this term will focus on the topics

-Additionally, we will be introducing the children to our new playground games systems and teaching them clapping, skipping and circle games as well as analyzing what makes good manners and how we can apply them in school, at home and in the dining hall.
+Additionally we will be introducing the children to our new playground games systems and teaching them clapping, skipping and circle games as well as analyzing what makes good manners and how we can apply them in school, at home and in the dining hall.
 In November there will be opportunities to explore anti-bullying initiative when we participate in National Anti-Bullying Week activities.